patrickbwarren/inkscape-survex-export/README.md

 * start a new Inkscape document;
 * import (link or embed) a scanned survey as an image;
 * optionally, lock the layer containing the image and create a new layer to work in;
-* then do the following:
+* then do the following (the default _colors_ here can be changed in the export dialog):
-    + trace the scale bar in one color, making a note of the distance this represents,
+    + trace the scale bar in _red_, making a note of the distance this represents,
-    + trace an orientation feature in a second color (eg a North arrow, from S to N),
+    + trace an orientation feature in _blue_ (eg a North arrow, from S to N),
-    + trace the desired survey traverse lines in a third color,
+    + trace the desired survey traverse lines in _green_,
     + adjust the positions of nodes which are supposed to represent the same survey station until they are coincident (within the tolerance);
 * optionally save the Inkscape file to preserve metadata;